EdgeApp/yaob/README.md

 ### Unit Testing

-To help test your API in a realistic setting (but without starting an entirely new process), the `yaob` library provides a `makeLocalBridge` function, which takes any bridgeable object and returns a locally-connected bridge for it:
+To help test your API in a realistic setting (but without starting an entirely new process), the `yaob` library provides a `makeLocalBridge` function, which returns a locally-connected bridge for any bridgeable object:

 ```js
 class MyApi extends Bridgeable { ... }